CMU-Heinz-95702/lab6-rmi-programming/README.md

 2. Write a Java RMI client according to the following specification:

-    The main routine performs a lookup on the rmi registry for a remote object that implements the Bumber interface.
+    The client's main routine performs a lookup on the rmi registry for a remote object that implements the Bumber interface.
 The object is called "bumper".

-    The main routine creates a BigInteger (called ctr) initialized to 0.
+    The client's main routine creates a BigInteger (called ctr) initialized to 0.
+This is used as a counter on the client side.
-    The main routine creates another BigInteger (called n) initialized to 10000.
+    The client's main routine creates another BigInteger (called n) initialized to 10000.
+The counter will increase until it reaches n.

-    The main routine loops until the ctr equals n.
+    The client's main routine loops until the ctr equals n.
 Each time through the loop, ctr is incremented by 1.
 Each time through the loop, the remote  method bump is called.
+The return value of the bump call is not used.

-    Before the loop in the main routine begins, set a timer like this: long start = System.currentTimeMillis();
+    Before the loop in the client's main routine begins, set a timer like this: long start = System.currentTimeMillis();
     When the loop is finished, find the ending time like this: long stop = System.currentTimeMillis();

-    At the end of the main routine, display the value of the BigInteger held on the server by calling the remote method get().
+    At the end of the client's main routine, display the value of the BigInteger held on the server by calling the remote method get().
 In addition, display the number of seconds that it took to call this service 10,000 times.